GeospatialPython/pyshp/README.md

 		>>> shapes[3].shapeType
 		5

+  * shapeTypeName: a string representation of the type of shape as defined by shapeType.
+Read-only.

+		>>> shapes[3].shapeTypeName
+		'POLYGON'

   * bbox: If the shape type contains multiple points this tuple describes the lower left (x,y) coordinate and upper right corner coordinate creating a complete box around the points.
 If the shapeType is a